Why Highly Successful People are Prone to Depression

 “It was October 2014 when I lost all hope.
 I was one of the world’s most successful athletes, 18 gold medals, the all-American dream come true.
 But I was lost.
 I hadn’t left my room in five days.
 I questioned whether I wanted to be alive anymore.”

 If these words sound familiar, it’s probably because you’ve heard them in a TV commercial featuring Olympic swimmer Michael Phelps.
 Phelps is an incredibly successful athlete; he retired after the 2016 Olympic Games in Rio as the most decorated Olympian in history.
 His fame has brought him worldwide name recognition and a net worth of more than $60 million — all by the age of 33.
 He seemed to have everything going for him.
+Yet, achieving first place or being at the very top does not always guarantee happiness or fulfillment, and for some, reaching such heights can even lead to a psychological fall or setback.

 So why wasn’t he happy?
 How could he even consider taking his own life?